bact/external-corpus/nectec-best/README.md

 Original text were drawn from text in four genres: article, encyclopedia, news, and novel.

 In this sample, we drawn four files from each genre (total = 16 files).
 Most of the time, we pick the smallest files in each genre.
+The amount of data here is very small compared to the actual corpus.
+The purpose of having a sample here is to give people an idea how the corpus, which is no longer avialable to download publicly, looks like in terms of data format and text genres.

 ## Sample text from 'article' genre